How to set up dbt Development#

 - Make sure that the implementation repository for your project is cloned locally

-- Activate the python environment where dbt is downloaded
+- Activate the python environment where dbt is installed

 - Navigate to the dbt folder in the repository

 If your profile is setup properly, you will then be able to run dbt.
-To determine if that is the case, you can run:
+To determine if that is the case, you can run dbt debug

 From there you can build models in the /models